siret-junior/.github/profile/README.md

 The root project of the SOMHunter tool.
 If you wish to use the tool as a whole and not just some parts of it, this is where you start.
 By following the instructions in this repository you'll get yourself SOMHunter running in no time.

 - #### [`somhunter-core`](https://github.com/siret-junior/somhunter-core)
 The core of the tool.
 All the models and logic is implemented there.
 Basically, all other parts of the tool (UI, data/ranking server, ...) are somewhat optional.
 You can use your own implementation and substitute them.
-All these parts are separated using HTTP API and the core complies with the OpenAPI standard so it should be relatively easy to write yout own UI for example.
+All these parts are separated using HTTP API and the core complies with the OpenAPI standard so it should be relatively easy to write your own UI for example.

 - #### [`somhunter-ui`](https://github.com/siret-junior/somhunter-ui)
 A user interface for the SOMHunter.
 It is implemented as a web application using the Ember.js framework.
 This part just uses the HTTP API of the `somhunter-core`.